Geometric Ergodicity of Two--dimensional Hamiltonian systems with a Lennard--Jones--like Repulsive Potential: The Lyapunov function: Overview

-We wish to determine the average of $P^2$ around the deterministic orbits, as this will give a good idea of the dissipation asymptotically as the energy becomes large.
-We see that averaging $P^2$ around this deterministic trajectory gives
+We will see that the period of the orbit goes to zero as the energy goes to infinity.
+Hence at high energy the system will make many orbits in an instant of time and the average of $-P^2$ around the deterministic orbits will give a good idea of the dissipation asymptotically as the energy becomes large.
+We see that averaging $P^2$ around this deterministic trajectory gives by symmetry

-and similarly that the period $\tau(\eta,\lambda)$ of this orbit can be expressed as
+and similarly that the period $\tau_\epsilon(\eta)$ of this orbit can be expressed as